quarkslab/kdigger/README.md

 ```

 The current main flags that you can use are:
-- `output` to format the results in a human way or in json.
+- `output` to format the results in a human way or in json to exploit the
+  results.
 - `namespace` to run scans and requests in specific namespace.
 - `color` to enable or disable color in results.